Fozzyack/simple-fuzzy-finder/README.md

 - Thread scores need to get sorted from highest to lowest (Might be able to do further thread optimisation)
 - There is no point in showing thousands of results for a search.
 Might be able to lower the resulting thread item count.

+### Bug(s)

+- Currently An issue if you start within your systems root directory.
+Even though it shouldn't list directories that you do not have permission to view.
+Sometimes it might and may therefore cause an error.